maximilianofried/mlops_pipeline/README.md

 zenml up
 ```

-If you are running the `run_deployment.py` script, you will also need to install some integrations using ZenML:
+For executing the run_deployment.py script, additional integrations need to be installed using ZenML:

 ```bash
 zenml integration install mlflow -y
 ```

-The project can only be executed with a ZenML stack that has an MLflow experiment tracker and model deployer as a component.
-Configuring a new stack with the two components are as follows:
+The project requires a ZenML stack with an MLflow experiment tracker and model deployer as components.
+Setting up a new stack with these components involves the following steps:

 ```bash
 zenml integration install mlflow -y